-The first half of the Fall term is devoted to the study of the natural orders of flowering plants, their geographical distribution, importance, etc., together with a history of a few special plants and their products.
+For the first term, a Manual of Botany (Gray's or Wood's) and Bessey's Botany are required.
+Before using the compound microscopes and other apparatus furnished by the University, a deposit of three dollars is required, but no charge is made except for damage and material used.
+The first half of the term is devoted to the study of the natural orders of flowering plants, their geographical distribution, importance, etc., together with a history of a few special plants and their products.
 During this time, students analyze in the Laboratory flowering plants of the more difficult orders, Compositæ, Gramineæ, etc., especially such as are best obtained in Autumn.
-During the last half of the term the general morphology of plants, including vegetable anatomy and history, is studied, practical laboratory work with the microscope being the basis of the instruction.
+During the last half of the term the general morphology of plants, including vegetable anatomy and history, is studied, practical laboratory work being the basis of the instruction.
 Tests are made from time to time by the use of disguised vegetable substances.